Data-driven Distributionally Robust Optimization Using the Wasserstein Metric: Performance Guarantees and Tractable Reformulations: Introduction

 Distributionally robust optimization is an alternative modeling paradigm, where the objective is to find a decision $x$ that minimizes the {\em worst-case} expected cost $\sup_{\Q \in \mathcal P} \EE^\Q [ h(x,\xi)]$.
 Here, the worst-case is taken over an ambiguity set $\mathcal P$, that is, a family of distributions characterized through certain known properties of the unknown data-generating distribution $\PP$.
 Distributionally robust optimization problems have been studied since Scarf's seminal treatise on the ambiguity-averse newsvendor problem in 1958 \cite{ref:Scarf-58}, but the field has gained thrust only with the advent of modern robust optimization techniques in the last decade \cite{ref:BenElNem-09,ref:BertSim-04}.
 Distributionally robust optimization has the following striking benefits.
 First, adopting a worst-case approach regularizes the optimization problem and thereby mitigates the optimizer's curse characteristic for stochastic programming.
-Second, distributionally robust models are often tractable even though the corresponding stochastic models with fixed continuous distributions are \#P-hard.
-Thus, surprisingly, distributionally robust models may offer better decisions than their stochastic counterparts and are also easier to solve; see {\em e.g.}~\cite{ref:Del-09}.
+Second, distributionally robust models are often tractable even though the corresponding stochastic model with the true data-generating distribution (which is generically continuous) are $\#P$-hard.
+So even if the data-generating distribution was known, the corresponding stochastic program could not be solved efficiently.

 The ambiguity set $\mathcal P$ is a key ingredient of any distributionally robust optimization model.
 A good ambiguity set should be rich enough to contain the true data-generating distribution with high confidence.
 On the other hand, the ambiguity set should be small enough to exclude pathological distributions, which would incentivize overly conservative decisions.
 The ambiguity set should also be easy to parameterize from data, and---ideally---it should facilitate a tractable reformulation of the distributionally robust optimization problem as a structured mathematical program that can be solved with off-the-shelf optimization software.